eclipse-cognicrypt/CogniCrypt/plugins/de.cognicrypt.order.editor/README.md

 The Order Editor displays the usage pattern of the class as defined in the Order expression of its CrySL rule as a state machine.

+More detailed documentation on the use of this feature can be found in the document "CogniCrypt\plugins\de.cognicrypt.order.editor\doc\CrySL Visual Order Editor – User Manual.pdf".

 ## Set up

 * Clone the project, open Eclipse.